 This three-hour field trip is a collaboration between The Northcoast Regional Land Trust (NRLT) and Friends of the Dunes.
 Students walk down the new trail at Freshwater Farms Reserve, a cattle ranch that has been restored to a saltmarsh, learning about watersheds, wetlands, salmon life cycle and integrated wildlife management.
 This field trip is designed to give students a hands-on experience in a wetland that is also a working land, with seasonal cattle grazing taking place on the property.
 Supplemental material is available to teachers on request.
 This program does not include a pre-trip classroom presentation, teachers are expected to prepare their students for the field trip by discussing what to bring and wear.
 We can accommodate 1 class (about 25-30 students) per field trip.

 The Humboldt Coastal Nature Center is home to a Redwood EdVentures Quest!
 A quest is a scavenger hunt with interpretive clues leading you through many North Coast parks.
 Each quest takes 30 minutes to an hour to complete.
 At the end of your EdVenture, you’ll find a final phrase, write this down and bring it back to the Nature Center to receive an official Redwood EdVentures Quest patch!
 Download the quest brochure for the Humboldt Coastal Nature Center below, and visit the Redwood EdVentures website for more quest locations.

-Nature Story time is geared for ages 3-6 and takes place every 2nd Saturday of the month from 2 to 3 p.m.
-Bring your young nature lovers to the Humboldt Coastal Nature Center for a seasonally themed story followed by a simple craft project.
-Come prepared to explore the trails after the story, the Nature Center is about a 15 minute walk through coastal dunes to the beach.
+Nature Story Time is geared for ages 3-6 and takes place every 3rd Saturday of the month from 2 to 3 p.m.
+Bring your young nature lovers to the Humboldt Coastal Nature Center for a seasonally themed story followed by fun movement activities and a simple craft project.
+Come prepared to explore the trails after the story, the Nature Center is about a 15-minute walk through coastal dunes to the beach.